 Contraceptive implants are small, flexible rods that are inserted under the skin of the woman’s upper arm.
-They are a highly effective long-term method that can play an essential role in meeting the large unmet need for long-acting and reversible contraception.
+The implant is a highly effective long-acting reversible contraceptive (LARC) method that can play an essential role in meeting the large unmet need for family planning throughout the world.

-The one-rod implant, Implanon, is effective for 3 years.
-Two-rod implants, Jadelle or Sino-Implant, are effective for five years and four years, respectively.
-Insertion and removal require minimal equipment, making it an attractive product offering for providers.
-Additionally, because pelvic exams and vaginal contact are not required, some consumer and provider barriers are reduced.
+The one-rod implant, Implanon NXT, is effective for three years.
+Two-rod implants, Jadelle or Sino-Implant, are effective for five and four years, respectively.
+Insertion and removal require minimal equipment, making implants an attractive product offering for providers.
+Implants can be easily removed by a provider at any time, and women experience a fast return to fertility.
+Additionally, pelvic exams and vaginal contact are not required for implant insertion, increasing acceptability of the method among those consumers and providers whose discomfort with pelvic exams can be a barrier to use of other methods.

-Implants are an essential part of our contraceptive method mix to ensure every consumer is able to find a method that best suits their needs.
+Implants are an essential part of our contraceptive method mix, increasing each consumer’s ability to find a method that best suits their needs, within the context of informed choice.

-We market contraceptive implants through social franchises in 24 countries.
-Working with private sector providers, we ensure quality assurance in the insertion and removal of contraceptive implants and informed choice among consumers.
+PSI markets contraceptive implants through social franchises in 23 countries.
+Working with private sector providers, we assure the quality of insertion and removal of contraceptive implants and informed choice among consumers.
 We also work with the public sector to provide contraceptive forecasting assistance, provider training and demand creation.

 Making a Difference

-In 2008, with assistance from the Dutch Government, we launched an innovative urban outreach model to increase women’s access to long-acting reversible contraception (IUDs and Implants) in Mali within the context of informed choice.
+In Mali, PSI launched an innovative urban outreach model to increase women’s access to long-acting reversible contraception (intrauterine devices and implants), within the context of informed choice.

-Under a public/private partnership, PSI/Mali and the Ministry of Health created an outreach model to integrate family planning education and services with clinic immunization days.
-Trained midwives discuss long-acting reversible contraception (LARC) methods during group information sessions with women waiting for immunization services for their children and in one-on-one sessions with women who express an interest in a LARC method.
+Under a public-private partnership, PSI/Mali and the Ministry of Health created an outreach model to integrate voluntary family planning education and services with clinic immunization days.
+Trained midwives discuss LARC methods during group information sessions with women waiting for immunization services for their children and in one-on-one sessions with women who express an interest in a LARC method.

-The model employs strong social marketing and behavior change communication to promote LARCs given that the methods are often unknown and underutilized..
-Trained midwives serve as dedicated LARC providers and travel from clinic to clinic to provide services.
-Additionally, community health center providers are trained in LARC insertion so that they can confidently provide LARC service provision and post counseling information without the guidance of a PSI midwife.
-Since 2008, PSI/Mali has provided more than 163,200 women with the LARC of their choice.
+The model employs strong social marketing and behavior change communication to promote LARCs given that the methods are often unknown and underutilized.
+Trained midwives serve as dedicated LARC providers and travel from clinic to clinic to deliver services.
+Since 2008, PSI/Mali has provided more than 254,373 women with the LARC of their choice.

 - Women’s Limited Choice and Availability of Modern Contraception at Retail Outlets and Public-Sector Facilities in Luanda, Angola, 2012–2015